sripragnaneti/simple-interest-project/README.md

 # simple-interest-project

-This project calculates simple interest using shell script.
+This project calculates simple interest in shell script file using the formula SI = PTR/100
-Input principal, time, rate and it calculates the simple interest
+Total-Amt = P + SI

+## The Simple Interest is calculated in the shell script file.
+It inputs the Principal (P), Time in years (T), Annual Rate (R) and outputs the Simple Interest (SI) and the total Amount